urgeny99/the-great-infinite/README.md

 - also declaring variables is a little more complicate since the whole setup is more comlicated

-#### Btw this whole project is to not use AI and try to figure things out myself
+#### Btw this whole project is to not use AI and try to figure things out myself except for the design of the desgin